dharmab/8492sqdn.net/content/guides/hotas/index.md

 ### Xbox or PlayStation gamepad

 You may already have one!
+If not, a third-party 8BitDo gamepad costs around $20.

 ![](images/xbox-one-controller.png)